santhoshivan23/Flutter-Redux-Starter/README.md

 # Flutter-Redux-Starter
-A boilerplate application for building native mobile apps in Flutter using Redux state management architecture
+A boilerplate application for building native mobile apps in Flutter using Redux state management architecture emphasized on consuming REST APIs with Thunk Middleware.